jexp/cypher-rs/README.md

 Neo4j server-extension that allows to configure fixed REST-Endpoints for Cypher queries.

-You can `put` cypher queries to an endpoint with a certain url-suffix and then later on execute those queries by running
+You can `PUT` cypher queries to an endpoint with a certain url-suffix and then later execute those queries by running

-* `GET` with query parameters
+* `GET` with query parameters, only readonly queries
-* `POST` with JSON (map) payload for parameters
+* `POST` with JSON (map, list of maps) payload for parameters
-* `POST` with CSV payload for parameters
+* `POST` with CSV payload for parameters, with optional batch-size and delimiter

 ### Examples